What Halloween Looks Like Around the World

 Don’t miss this ghoulish gallery that captures the spirit of Halloween in Canada.

 During the early 15th century, when Martin Luther’s Protestant Reformation began to spread, the English stopped celebrating Halloween.
 Since followers of the new religion did not believe in saints, they saw no reason to celebrate the Eve of All Saints’ Day.
 In recent years, however, Halloween has taken on a secular tone, with English children adopting the North American tradition of going door-to-door to “trick or treat” while dressed up in costumes.

 Indulge your inner Anglophile with our countdown of 50 must-visit London attractions.

-Celebrating Halloween in the Canadian and American style is a fairly recent and localized phenomenon in Brazil.
+Celebrating Halloween in the North American style is a fairly recent (and localized) phenomenon in Brazil.
 It is, however, increasing in popularity among children in the larger urban parts of this South American country.
 The mimicking of North American Halloween traditions has been largely criticized by some Brazilians to the point where officials of left-wing nationalist parties have proposed that October 31 be called “Dia do Saci” (Saci’s Day) and a celebration of popular Brazilian folklore character Saci as a symbol of resistance against American influence.

 Instead of Halloween, Kali Puja is a festival celebrated in India that honours the Hindu goddess Kali for defeating the evil demon Raktabija.
-Taking place in the month Kartika, which coincides with October and November in the Julian and Gregorian calendars, the puja ceremony is held on the night of the new moon as people believe this is the night when evil forces rise up.
-In Nepal, children sing songs and dance around in their community to collect food, sweets and money, as well as bless the households they visit.
+Taking place in the month Kartika, which coincides with October and November in the Julian and Gregorian calendars, the puja ceremony is held on the night of the new moon as people believe this is the night when evil forces rise.

-Next, check out these tips for Canadians travelling to India for the first time!
+Next, check out 20 essential tips for Canadians travelling to India for the first time!